-Zotero is a free, easy-to-use tool to help you collect, organize, cite + share research.
+Zotero is a free, easy-to-use tool to help you collect, organize, cite, and share research.
 And guess what?
 Zotero is developed by an independent, non-profit organization that has no financial interest in your private information.
 With Zotero, you can always stay in control of your data.

 Get a sneak peek at what a Zotero library looks like.
 This Zotero Library from Shannon Robinson, Asst.
 Director of the Fine Arts Library at the University of Pennsylvania, is public.

 Need a quick citation?
 ZoteroBib helps you build a bibliography without creating an account or installing any software.
 Enter a URL, ISBN, DOI, or title and generate a citation.

-To use Zotero, you need to install both the personal research assistant (your library, an app downloaded to your computer) + the Zotero connector for your browser (an add-on).
+To use Zotero, you need to install both the personal research assistant (your library, an app downloaded to your computer) and the Zotero connector for your browser (an add-on).
 Zotero works with Firefox, Chrome, and Safari browsers.
-Use their Quick Start Guide + Screencast Tutorials for assistance.
+Use their Quick Start Guide and Screencast Tutorials for assistance.

 I highly recommend this Self-Guided Zotero Tutorial from Kyle Denlinger, the eLearning Librarian at Wake Forest University.
-He covers installing Zotero, saving sources, organizing + syncing your library, and generating citations + bibliographies.
+He covers installing Zotero, saving sources, organizing and syncing your library, and generating citations and bibliographies.

 Proxies DU Libraries requires you to sign-in to a proxy to access electronic resources.
 This usually isn't a problem with Zotero.
 If you want the proxy remembered for future visits, accept the proxy.
 Zotero has support for proxy preferences and folks at the Libraries can help you troubleshoot.